Each event weekend features one forty-five minute practice session and one thirty minute qualifying session, followed by two races.

 The qualifying session is a straight fight for fastest laptime, and determines the order of the grid for Race 1.
 Four points are awarded for pole position.

 The distance of both races is established prior to each event.
-However, should 30 minutes elapse before the designated number of laps the lead driver will be shown the chequered flag.
-Race two features a reverse grid.
+However, should 40 minutes elapse in race one before the designated number of laps the lead driver will be shown the chequered flag.
+Race two features a reverse grid (30 minutes in total).

 There are no mandatory pitstops and refuelling is not permitted at any time in the pit lane or on the grid.